Europe & Eurasia

 Director of Partnerships and Communications

-Democracy is one of four cornerstone initiatives in W&M’s Vision 2026 strategic plan.
 Ukraine has held firm in its fight for democracy since Russia’s full-scale invasion began on Feb.
 24, 2022.
-AidData's Samantha Custer sat down with another expert at William & Mary's Global Research Institute to discuss the developments of the past year and where this conflict might be headed.
+AidData's Samantha Custer sat down with Jeff Kaplow, Associate Professor of Government and Director of the NukeLab at William & Mary's Global Research Institute, to discuss the developments of the past year and where this conflict might be headed.

-Due to the interconnected nature of energy markets and relative opacity of related investments, it is difficult to understand how countries in Eastern Europe and Eurasia govern energy resources, the influence of foreign energy suppliers like Russia, and the effectiveness of USG efforts to bolster energy security in the region.
-Although there are existing indices that monitor global energy trends, none of these tools adequately address energy security trends unique to Europe & Eurasia.
-Systematically track and analyze energy governance and security in the region over time with an eye towards informing how best to target assistance towards Eastern European countries to decrease their dependence on natural gas imports and strengthen the resilience of their institutions to avoid capture.
+Energy markets are highly interconnected, and related investments are relative opaque.
+It is therefore difficult to understand how countries in Eastern Europe and Eurasia govern energy resources; how foreign energy suppliers like Russia exert influence; and how US government efforts to bolster energy security in the region are effective—or not.
+While existing indices monitor global energy trends, none of these tools adequately address energy security environment unique to Europe & Eurasia.
+AidData has produced a new Energy Security Index (ESI) that systematically tracks and analyzes energy governance and security in the region over time.
+The ESI provides insights into how best to target assistance towards Eastern European countries to decrease their dependence on natural gas imports and strengthen the resilience of their institutions to avoid capture.

-AidData's research on policy issues in Europe & Eurasia covers 17 countries in the Balkans, Caucasus, Eastern Europe and Central Asia regions.
+AidData's research on policy issues in Europe & Eurasia covers 17 countries in the Balkans, the Caucasus, Eastern Europe and Central Asia.

-How well positioned are societies are to navigate inadvertent misinformation or intentional disinformation?
+How well-positioned are societies to navigate misinformation and disinformation?

-AidData produced diagnostics and analysis to support media resilience in 17 countries in Eastern Europe and Eurasia.
-These measures overcome a critical shortcoming in existing data on media freedom and trust in media.
-Existing data focuses primarily on domestic rather than external threats, especially Russia.
+AidData has produced diagnostics and analysis on media resilience in 17 countries in Eastern Europe and Eurasia.
+These measures overcome a critical shortcoming in existing data on media freedom and trust in media that focuses primarily on domestic rather than external threats, especially Russia.

-AidData's 31 indicators of media resilience provide a comprehensive, multi-faceted snapshot across countries and over time in order to gauge how the degree of resilience with which a media system responds to externally influenced narratives.
+Our 31 indicators of media resilience provide a comprehensive, multi-faceted snapshot across countries and over time, in order to gauge how the degree of resilience with which a media system responds to externally influenced narratives.

 We've also researched the presence of Russian state-owned media in these countries, along with the ownership breakdown of top media outlets in these 17 countries with known or suspected Kremlin ties.